South Cornwall · TR10

 Loft Conversions in Mabe Burnthouse

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Mabe Burnthouse, that work is shaped by the place itself — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward 1960s and 1970s estates and modern Persimmon and Bovis estates.
+Reading Mabe Burnthouse on the ground is half of the loft conversion job — Mabe Burnthouse is a residential village west of Penryn with strong commuter demand from the Falmouth and Truro areas and significant late-twentieth-century estate expansion, with a building stock that leans toward modern Persimmon and Bovis estates and older granite cottages on the village fringes.

 Local context